 Regardless of whether you have acute or chronic pancreatitis, one of the most important actions you can take is to stop using alcohol as soon as possible.

-If you or a loved one needs help to overcome alcohol addiction, seeking professional help is a great way to start.
+If you or a loved one needs help to overcome an alcohol addiction, seeking professional help is a great way to start.
 Reach out to one of the caring professionals of The Recovery Village team today to find out treatment can work for you.